mkmccarty/TokenTimeBoostBot/doc/CustomBoostOrder.md

 Displays an ephemeral response with this guide (`CustomBoostOrder.md`) attached directly in Discord.

 ### Autocomplete Options
-When running `/custom-boost-order modify`, the `order` parameter autocomplete provides:
+When running `/custom-boost-order craft`, the `order` parameter autocomplete provides:
 * `<NEW>`: Create a new custom boost order from scratch.
 * `[User] <name>`: Load a personal preset previously saved to your profile.
 * `[Global] <name>`: Load a globally published preset accessible across all servers.